 Simple trespass unto restricted land is encroachment in its simplest form.
 Temporarily standing in a restricted area is often overlooked, but if that restricted area happens to be beyond the national border of a country that enforces its laws strictly, the issue of trespass can be viewed quite seriously.
 Although the terms trespass and encroachment may be synonymous for some purposes, it cannot be assumed that it will be in all cases.

 Land squatters affect forest administration in the long term

-The primary reason why the issue of encroachers vs. squatters has become the subject of this chronicle is because a personal blog is the perfect place to express ideas that may have heretofore been overlooked, ignored, or overruled during the working career of the Footloose Forester.
+The primary reason why the issue of encroachers vs. squatters has become the subject of this chronicle is that a personal blog is a perfect place to express ideas that may have heretofore been overlooked, ignored, or overruled during the working career of the Footloose Forester.
 This is one place to put his views on paper.

 Encroachment across a restricted border might result in a warning or a small fine, but squatting on forest land has ramifications that are truly world-wide.
 There will always be at least two or three opposing viewpoints about the issue of squatting and the rights, cultural imperatives, and legal implications regarding the squatting and the squatters, themselves.